TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 (2) one hundred dollars ($100) for license renewal;

-(3) one hundred and fifty dollars ($150.00) additional for renewing a license when the complete application is not postmarked, hand delivered, or electronically submitted by the fifth calendar day of the month of the current license’s expiration date;
+(3) one hundred and fifty dollars ($150.00) late fee for renewing a license when the complete application is not electronically submitted by the fifth calendar day of the month of the current license’s expiration date or for voluntary lapse of a license; this fee is in addition to the renewal fee;

-(4) one hundred and fifty dollars ($150.00) additional to a renewal licensure fee for reinstatement of a lapsed or a revoked license;
+(4) one hundred and fifty dollars ($150.00) for reinstatement of a revoked or suspended license, or reactivation of a lapsed license; this fee is in addition to the renewal fee;

 (5) twenty-five dollars ($25.00) for verifying licenses by FAX or letter;